 Before I add to my tribute to the man, his role and legacy, let me recall the basic facts about his life and career.

-Reddaway was born in Cambridge in September 1939, the very month in which the joint Nazi-German and Soviet attack on Poland triggered World War II.
-His grandfather William Reddaway was a History Professor and Director of Scandinavian Studies at Cambridge University and was elected Honorary Doctor of Estonia’s Tartu University in 1932.
+Reddaway was born in Cambridge in September 1939, the same month that the joint Nazi-German and Soviet attack on Poland triggered World War II.
+His grandfather, William Reddaway, was a History Professor and Director of Scandinavian Studies at Cambridge University and was elected an Honorary Doctor of Estonia’s Tartu University in 1932.
 Peter’s father was an economics professor, also at Cambridge University.

 According to information Reddaway provided to the US-based Association for Slavic, East European, and Eurasian Studies (ASEEES), he first developed an interest in Russian and Slavic affairs when learning Russian as a student at Cambridge University in the early 1960s and making two trips to the USSR – by car from England – in 1960 and 1961.